mozilla/data-docs/src/datasets/fxa_metrics/funnels.md

 |13|`fxa_login - forgot_complete`|`flow.complete` (the auth server also emits `account.reset`)|User has completed the password reset funnel.|

 ### Login with 2FA (TOTP)
 Users can setup two factor authentication (2FA) on account login.
 2FA is implemented via time-based one-time password (TOTP).
-If a user has set up 2FA (via settings), they will be required to enter a passcode generated by their second factor whenever they login to their account.
+If a user has set up 2FA (via settings), they will be required to enter a pass code generated by their second factor whenever they login to their account.

 Users are also provisioned a set of recovery codes as part of the 2FA setup process.
 These are one-time use codes that can be used to login to an account if a user loses access to their second factor. **Note that these 2FA recovery codes are different than the account recovery keys described above**.